oskariorg/oskari-docs/md/documentation/backend/database-populate.md

 Array of generic sql statements to add map layers/permissions and other content.
 These are similar to the ones in create-step but now we can assume tables are created, bundles are registered and views created.

+The SQL files used on database creation can be found in `oskari-server/content-resources/src/main/resources/sql`.
+Modifying these files will affect the initial database content/structure when the database is created.

+NOTE!
+When modifying SQL files: all comment lines need to end with ; character or the next SQL statement will not be run!
+SQL files are parsed by splitting with ; character at the moment.

 ## Adding a new view

 Views can be added without running whole setup-files.
 Add a sample view with the following command: